Description

 Strawberry Ganache

-- Pour the warm cream over the melted white chocolate.
-Add the strawberry purée, freeze-dried strawberry powder, and vanilla extract.
-Mix until smooth and well combined.
+- Add the strawberry purée, strawberry powder, and vanilla extract, then mix until fully combined.

-- Cover with plastic wrap, pressing it directly onto the surface, and let the ganache set at room temperature or chill in the fridge until firm.
+- Cover with plastic wrap touching the surface and let it set at room temperature or in the fridge until thick enough to pipe.

 Macaron Shells

-- In a food processor, blend the almond flour, powdered sugar, and freeze-dried strawberry powder until fine and well combined.
+- Blend or sift the almond flour, powdered sugar, and strawberry powder until you get a very fine mixture with no lumps.

-- Gently fold in the dry ingredients using a silicone spatula.
-Mix until the batter flows in a ribbon when lifted.
+- Mix until the batter becomes smooth and flows slowly like a ribbon when lifted.
+Do not overmix.

-Let the shells rest at room temperature for 30 to 45 minutes, or until you can lightly touch the surface without it sticking to your finger.
+- Let the shells rest at room temperature for 30 to 45 minutes, until the surface is dry to the touch.

 Baking